padzak/shop/README.md

 # Session

-Shouldn't user session be checked not to be null?
+1. Shouldn't user session be checked not to be null?
+2. Database access optimization - Shouldn't we limit the database access?
+Several calls seems to be at least doubled without a valid reason.